liamross/psiagram/docs/README.md

 The entire framework and all supported plugins are built without any external dependencies.
-This saves you from installing massive packages solely to support your graphing framework, as well as ensuring easy integration into any front end.
+This saves you from installing massive packages solely to support your diagramming framework, as well as ensuring easy integration into any front end.

 For an introduction to the framework, see the